 Furthermore, a Walkthrough Inspection fee is normally half that of a Comprehensive Inspection.

 However, a walkthrough inspection is not a formal home inspection.
 It is an informal inspection.
 As a result, I perform a visual walkthrough inspection of the home and provide you with a checklist summarising my observations.
 Furthermore, my comments will be nothing more than a subjective summary of my initial observations during the walk-through.

 The walkthrough requires the same time as a comprehensive inspection.
 On average, this is about 1½ to 3 hours depending on the condition of the property.
 You can ask questions and take notes while I explain the defects.

-Because a walkthrough is less formal, I do not adhere to the InterNACHI Standards of Practicewhich requires me to produce a written report.
-If you are present at the walkthrough I do not generate a written report.
+Because a walkthrough is less formal, I do not adhere to the InterNACHI Standards of Practicewhich requires me to produce a written report with photos.
+If you are present at the walkthrough, I do not generate a written report but provide a checklist.
 I communicate my observations orally to you.
-You make your own notes during the inspection.
-In this way, you save time and money because there is no written report at the end of the inspection.
+You can make your own notes during the inspection.
+In this way, you save time and money because there is no written report to produce after the inspection.

-However, if you can’t attend the walkthrough I will communicate my observations to you by email.
+However, if you can’t attend the walkthrough, I will communicate my observations to you in the form of a checklist.